-Three hours by sea from Corfu is this amazing haven of peace and beauty.
-Paxos is a tiny island, approximately seven miles long by three miles wide, with over 30 white pebbly beaches and crystal clear blue sea.
-There is a series of enchanting coves along the east coast best explored by boat.
-An island of outstanding beauty, its unhurried way of life offers ideal holidays to those wishing to escape the hustle and bustle of the modern world.
+Just an hour by sea from Corfu is this amazing haven of peace and beauty, Paxos is a tiny island, approximately seven miles long by three miles wide, with over 30 white pebbly beaches and crystal clear blue sea.
+There are a series of enchanting coves along the east coast, best explored by boat.
+An island of outstanding beauty, holidays to Paxos offer an unhurried way of life, ideal for those wishing to escape the hustle and bustle of the modern world.

 Paxos has superb white beaches and turquoise blue sea.
 Gaios boasts a sandy beach on the southern tip of the island at Mogonissi.
 Enchanting coves along the east coast are best explored by boat.